 Where will the operation take place?

 Where you have the operation is almost as important as which surgeon you choose.
 Some hospitals have better safety records than others.
 (You can research prospective hospitals on the websites listed in the Zaggo resource center – but realize there are limitations with this data).
 It’s important to note that there are serious safety concerns related to procedures at freestanding surgery centers.
-Therefore, before you schedule a procedure for a freestanding, non-hospital location, I urge you to read this blog post.
+Therefore, before you schedule a procedure for a freestanding, non-hospital location, I urge you to read How Safe Are Surgery Centers?

 Ask these questions before scheduling an operation: